Kyrgyzstan Country Commercial Guide

 Overview

 The Kyrgyz Republic’s emerging ICT sector is poised to be a major economic driver to power modernization and regional development, offering significant investment and trade opportunities.
-The IT sector is one of the fastest growing industries in the Kyrgyz Republic.
-The Kyrgyz Republic has risen in the rankings of the Global Innovation Index from 117th (2013) to 94th (2022) among 132 countries.
+The IT sector is one of the fastest growing industries in the country, which has risen in the rankings of the Global Innovation Index from 117th (2013) to 99th (2024) among 133 countries.
 Founded in 2021, the Ministry of Digital Development is tasked with digitalizing government services and increasing the number of services the population can access online.
-In 2011, the Kyrgyz Republic established the regions, first “High Tech Park”, a preferential business regime for IT businesses with dramatically reduced or eliminated tax burdens for IT companies exporting digital goods and services abroad.
-In 2019, the Kyrgyz government adopted the “Digital Kyrgyzstan 2019-2023” strategy aimed at the following targets:
+In 2011, the Kyrgyz Republic established the region’s first “High Technology Park,” (HTP) a preferential business regime for IT businesses that dramatically reduced or eliminated tax burdens for IT companies exporting digital goods and services abroad.
+In 2024, the Kyrgyz government adopted the “Digital Transformation 2024-2028” concept.
+The Kyrgyz Republic aims to build a sustainable digital ecosystem that promotes development, enhances citizens’ quality of life, and modernizes public services.

 IT Software and Services